-- A virtual SCSI server adapter - ► A virtual SCSI client adapter
+- A virtual SCSI server adapter - A virtual SCSI client adapter

-A Virtual I/O Server (VIOS) partition or an IBM i partition can define virtual SCSI server adapters.
+A Virtual I/O Server (VIOS) partition can define virtual SCSI server adapters.
 Other partitions are client partitions.
-The VIOS partition is a special logical partition, which is described in 3.5.4, "Virtual I/O Server" on page 122.
+The VIOS partition is a special LPAR, as described in 3.5.4, "Virtual I/O Server" on page 101.
 The VIOS software is included on all PowerVM editions.
-When using the PowerVM Standard Edition and PowerVM Enterprise Edition, dual VIOS can be deployed to provide maximum availability for client partitions when performing VIOS maintenance.
+When using the PowerVM Standard Edition and PowerVM Enterprise Edition, dual VIOSes can be deployed to provide maximum availability for client partitions when performing VIOS maintenance.